ess-aar/CIS-566-final-project/README.md

   </p>
   </details>
   <details>
-    <summary>Tile Weighting</summary>
+    <summary>Tile Weighting (Nick & Sakshi)</summary>
-    <p>One big addition to the Wave Function Collapse made for this milestone was a tile weighting system.
+    <br><p>One big addition to the Wave Function Collapse made for this milestone was a tile weighting system.
 Now, each tile is assigned a weight, integer value greater that 0, and that weight is used when determing which tile to pick of the available tiles while collapsing a cell.
 For example, if all tiles default to weight 1, and the 6 sided land tile is given weight 100, then that will be 100x more likely to be picked as a tile to collapse into during the WFC loop.
 The way a tile is picked now utilizes an algorithm to the lottery scheduling algorithm taught in OS classes, where a total weight of all available tiles is computed, an rng number is generated in the range 0 to the total weight, and the tiles are looped over, adding their weight to the accumulated sum.
 If the addition for a tile causes the accumulated sum to go over or equal the random number, then the tile is picked.
 This ensures that tiles with more weights will have appropriately a higher chance of being picked.
     </p>

   Coastline tiles have a much higher weight that the rest of the tiles: